 Day 7: Departure

 Transfer to the airport for your flight home, or extend your stay to continue exploring Paris.

 Add Paris Starting from $349 pp

-Paris—the city of life, love and light.
-From the iconic Eiffel Tower to the mysterious Mona Lisa, from the bustling Champs-Élysées to the winding streets of Montmartre, you'll find romance, history and beauty.
-Browse boutiques, stroll manicured parks, take a seat at a sidewalk cafe and watch the sun set over the Seine.
+Paris—the city of love and light.
+From the iconic Eiffel Tower and Mona Lisa to the bustling Champs-Élysées and winding streets of Montmartre, you'll find romance, history, and beauty.
+Browse boutiques, stroll through manicured parks, take a seat at a sidewalk cafe, and watch the sun set over the Seine.

 Paris 2 nights Hotel info